jeffThompson/Recipes/README.md

 ## SUGGESTIONS WELCOME
 If you have suggestions for improving this project, please let me know!
-Either [open an issue](https://github.com/jeffThompson/Recipes/issues/new) or send me an email!
+Either [open an issue](https://github.com/jeffThompson/Recipes/issues/new) or send me an email.